-Administrative and personnel files must be kept in accordance with all licensing requirements, the DHH Home and Community Based Waiver Services Standards for Participation rule and Medicaid enrollment agreements.
+Administrative and personnel files must be kept in accordance with all licensing requirements, LDH administrative rules and Medicaid enrollment agreements.

 Recipient Records

 A provider must have a separate written record for each recipient served by the agency.
 It is the responsibility of the provider to have adequate documentation of services offered to waiver recipients for the purposes of continuity of care, support for the individuals and the need for adequate monitoring of progress toward outcomes and services received.
 This documentation is an on-going chronology of services received and undertaken on behalf of the recipient.